UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 ## Core Gameplay Mechanics (Brief)

-- Play by programming: Gameplay will forego traditional input devices such as a mouse or gamepad and be controlled via writing code into   a live text editor.
-Everything from movement, inventory management, to battle will be handled via code
+- Play by programming: Gameplay will forego traditional input devices and be controlled by writing code

 - Exporation: Players are placed in a game world where they must find certain items and complete certain objectives to advance in the     game

-- Equipment/Inventory: Players may equip weapons/armor they find in the game to their character, providing different benefits.
-They       will also have a persistent inventory throughout the game
+- Equipment/Inventory: Equippable weapons/armor are found in the game and managed through an inventory system

-- Turn/timer based battle: Battle system will operate both by turn and by timer.
-On the player's turn, they will have a specified         amount of time to complete a coding problem before their turn ends.
-Their success of failure will determine if they are able to         attack
+- Turn/timer based battle:  Turn-based battle featuring timed coding challenges

 # Learning Aspects